Brain-inspired Computing Based on Deep Learning for Human-computer Interaction: A Review: BASIC CONCEPTS AND EVOLUTION

-Learning from the structure and working principle of the Brain, but not limited to the simulation of the brain (SNN), but also including the integration of traditional artificial neural network (ANN) with more brain-inspired characteristics of heterogeneous neural networks, is a integration of current computer science and neuroscience Computing development path, the academic community called brain-inspired computing.
+Brain-inspired computing commonly encompasses computational theories, architectural designs, hardware specifications, and various models and algorithms that draw inspiration from the information processing mechanisms and biophysiological structures of the brain\cite{qu2022review}.
+This review studies brain-inspired computing from a broad perspective.
+Learning from the structure and working principle of the brain, but not limited to the simulation of the brain, but also including the integration of traditional artificial neural network with more brain-inspired characteristics of heterogeneous neural networks, is an integration of current computer science and neuroscience Computing development path.
+This paper focuses on the brain-inspired computing models and algorithms for decoding text and speech from brain signals in HCI tasks through ML and DL.

+In order to better understand the task of brain signal decoding, we will briefly discuss the various brain signals that are commonly used, including electroencephalogram(EEG), functional magnetic resonance imaging(fMRI), Magnetoencephalography(MEG) and electrocorticography(ECoG).

-Electroencephalogram (EEG), a non-invasive method for measuring brain activity, encapsulates a rich repository of information regarding the intricate workings of the brain, rendering it an appealing data source for applications in DL.
+EEG, a non-invasive method for measuring brain activity, encapsulates a rich repository of information regarding the intricate workings of the brain, rendering it an appealing data source for applications in DL.
 The advancement of DL techniques in the analysis of EEG features holds tremendous potential for the development of novel diagnostic and therapeutic tools within the realm of neurological disorders.
 Typically, EEG signals are acquired through the placement of electrodes on the scalp and are represented as a two-dimensional matrix or graph.
 This representation unfolds in time as one dimension and spatially in terms of electrode locations as another.
 Researchers in the field commonly treat multiple channels as the spatial dimension of EEG data, aligning with the temporal dimension\cite{hollenstein2019cognival,wang2023large}.

-Functional magnetic resonance imaging(fMRI) is a another powerful non-invasive tool for studying brain function\cite{smith2004overview}.
+FMRI is a another powerful non-invasive tool for studying brain function\cite{smith2004overview}.
 Used for psychologists, psychiatrists, and neurologists, fMRI provides high-quality visualizations of brain activity in response to sensory stimulation or cognitive functions.
 Thus, it facilitates the study of the intricate workings of a healthy brain\cite{wang2022open,smith2004overview}.The objective of fMRI analysis is to robustly, sensitively, and validly detect the regions of the brain that exhibit heightened intensity during the moments when stimulation is applied\cite{feng2023aligning}.